10 Things Other Countries Recycle But the U.S. Doesn’t

 Landfill companies or private haulers control the majority of recycling programs in the United States, which “creates less of an incentive to provide adequate recycling services,” Marinozzi says.
 As a result, products that are more difficult to recycle, such as yogurt containers and plastic bottle caps, are often just tossed in a landfill or incinerated instead.
 But residents from the Japanese city of Kamikatsu have a different approach: They separate recyclables into 34 categories, including one exclusively for plastic caps, to make certain that those unusual items are recycled.
 On the flip side, these are the most recyclable materials in the world.

 China has been the main importer of American recycled goods for over 25 years, according to Marinozzi.
 The Chinese used to accept items that were contaminated by food residue, which are considered too difficult to process in the U.S., so many American cities sent to China their “dirty” recycled materials like greasy pizza boxes and soggy coffee cups.
 But in 2017, China cut back the types of recyclables it would accept, making it more difficult for the U.S. to dispose of its contaminated items.
-Now your old take-out containers are among the 11 things you think are recyclable but actually are not.

 Sadly, many single-use products such as plastic cutlery and drink lids are just plain unrecyclable.
 But some countries have found creative ways of reusing waste that would otherwise be destined for the dump.
 As part of the 2008 Tokyo Metropolitan Environmental Master Plan, Japan’s capital has started collecting leftover trash from residents and mixing it with real soil to create an artificial island.
 Pretty soon, this wasteland will become a public space complete with a swimming pool, a massive urban park, and a show-stopping view of the city’s waterfront.
-Invest in these 10 reusable versions of everyday things to cut back on waste.

 The United Kingdom has one of the top textile recycling industries in the world, recycling an estimated 40 percent of old and outdated clothing in total.
 And this national recycling initiative goes way beyond donating clothes to thrift stores.
 Trendy items might be sold secondhand, but unwearable garments are actually recycled into items like cleaning cloths, insulation products, and soundproofing material.
 Even the plastic bags that are used to transport the clothes are melted down and recycled.
 In the end, just 5 percent of textiles end up in British landfills.
 Find out what recycling will look like ten years from now.